MikeChampion/fitness-tracker/README.md

 ## <a id="usage-information">III.
 Usage Information</a>

 In the terminal run 'npm start' to run the app.
 This will use localhost:3000/.
 From there you can create new workouts, add exercises to new or existing workouts, and view graphs of your recent workouts on the dashboard.
+For demo purposes this is also deployed on Heroku: <a href="https://frozen-dusk-31622.herokuapp.com/" target="_blank">here</a>

 ### Project Screenshot